pokeum/fragile/README.md

 # Fragile

-Fragile is `light-weight` Java & Kotlin serialization/deserialization library to convert Java & Kotlin Objects into JSON and back.
+Fragile is `light-weight` Kotlin serialization/deserialization library to convert Kotlin(or Java) Objects into JSON and back.